kailashkiradu/Vashisht-Hackathon-VH119/README.md

 Images -

-How to test the project: 1.
-Download the project zip file 2.
-Extract the file and copy the folder 3.
-Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/Html) 4.
-Open PHPMyAdmin (http://localhost/phpmyadmin) 5.
-Create a database 6.
-Import demo.sql file(inside database folder) 7.
-Run the script http://localhost/folderName
+How to test the project:
+Download the zip file
+extract the zip file
+open the java enterprise edition latest and download the tomcat server open the folder section and import the directory of the source file then run index.jsp file

-Technologies used: 1.
+Technologies used:
+frontend : html,css,js
+Database : mysql db
+backend : java,jsp,xml
+server : Apache tomcat server

 architecture diagram or flowchart: